meverett1167/bados-sg-agility-2018/docs/bados/module3.rst

 2. **Request Signature Detection**
    Determines wheither Behavioral DoS engine will attempt to generate a traffic signature to block anamolous traffic.  |awaf| Behavioral DoS feature is in a permanent learning state, always tracking application requests, and the construction of these requests, and then comparing to an evolving baseline.
 When Request Signatures Detection is enabled, once |awaf| detects server stress, it looks to identify traffic characteristics which have deviated from the baseline.
 If there are deviating characteristics, the Behavioral DoS engine, then dynamically generates a signature based on these deviating characteristics to block anamolous traffic.

       ..
-NOTE:: In addition to generating signatures, the Behavioral DoS Engine, also continually evaluates the signature for efficacy, minimizing risk of signature becoming false positive and blocking known good traffic.
+NOTE:: In addition to generating signatures the Behavioral DoS Engine also continually evaluates the signature for efficacy, minimizing risk of signature becoming false positive and blocking known good traffic.

 3. **Use Approved Signatures Only**
    By default, when Request Signatures Detection is enabled, |awaf| will generate and use dynamically generated attack signatures as defined by the mitigation mode selection.
 By enabling this option, the administrator overrides this behavior, and forces a manual step to review and approve the signature prior to any mitigations taking effect.
 Signatures can be reviewed from |awaf| GUI via **Security** -> **DoS Protection** -> **Signatures**